 We offer holistic care to patients who have a life-limiting illness and their families.
 Our community palliative care service provides support to you in hospital, your own home or at your residential aged care home.
 We help manage pain and symptoms, and provide practical and emotional support.

-The Gabrielle Jennings Centre for Palliative Care at Werribee Mercy Hospital provides inpatient palliative care.
 This service enables a seamless transition for you to receive care in the most appropriate environment to meet your individual needs.

 Mercy Health Home Care Services